-26 Jun Tenant Posting a Political Sign on Your Own Property!
+26 Jun Tenant Posting a Political Sign on Your Property

 California Civil Code §1940.4 establishes the rights and obligations of both residential tenants and landlords regarding political signs on rented property.
-The type of posting or displaying of political signs allowed are:
+Tenant posting a political sign on your property is allowed when:

 - An election or legislative vote, including an election of a candidate to public office.

 - Issues that are before a public commission, public board, or elected local body for a vote.

 What are cases where a tenant posting a political sign on your property is prohibited?

 Under CC §1940.4(c), a landlord may prohibit a tenant from posting or displaying political signs in the following circumstances: